torch/torch7/doc/tensor.md

 ```

 Note the explicit `index` function is different than the indexing operator `[]`.
 The indexing operator `[]` is a syntactic shortcut for a series of select and narrow operations, therefore it always returns a new view on the original tensor that shares the same storage.
-However, he explicit `index` function can not use the same storage.
+However, the explicit `index` function can not use the same storage.

 It is possible to store the result into an existing Tensor with `result:index(source, ...)`: